marshallm94/Health_Care_Analysis/Predicting_Health_Costs.md

 ### Overview

-The [data](https://github.com/brendan-drew/County-Medicare-Spending/tree/master/data) that I used for this analysis is various measures of health care in the United States, measured for the counties of each state.
+The [data](https://github.com/brendan-drew/County-Medicare-Spending/tree/master/data) that I used for this analysis is composed of various measures of health care in the United States, measured for the counties of each state.

 There were quite a few data sets to choose from, the two I settled on are described below